semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

 The `metavariable-pattern` operator matches metavariables with a pattern formula.
 This is useful for filtering results based on a [metavariable’s](pattern-syntax.mdx#metavariables) value.
 It requires the `metavariable` key, and exactly one key of `pattern`, `patterns`, `pattern-either`, or `pattern-regex`.
 This operator can be nested as well as combined with other operators.

-For example, it can be used to filter out matches that do _not_ match certain criteria:
+For example, the `metavariable-pattern` can be used to filter out matches that do **not** match certain criteria:

 :::note Example
 Try this pattern in the [Semgrep Playground](https://semgrep.dev/s/DwbP).